Chiquita40-VLN-H2016/chiquita40/README.md

 * You can add a new Computer Scientist to the list.
 * You can print out a list of Computer Scientists on screen ordered by name, birth year, death year and gender.
-* You can search for a whole name of a Computer Scientist or just a letter that's in the name of a Computer Scientist.
+* You can search for a name of a Computer Scientist.
 * You can edit an entry of a Computer Scientist.
 * You can delete an entry of a Computer Scientist.
+* You can join a Computer Scientist and a Computer together.

 When working with the list of Computers:

 * You can add a new Computer to the list.
 * You can print out a list of Computers on screen ordered by name, build year, type and if it was built or not.
-* You can search for a whole name of a Computer
+* You can search for a name of a Computer.
+* You can edit an entry of a Computer.
+* You can delete an entry of a Computer.
+* You can join a Computer Scientist and a Computer together.

 You can do these commands as often as you wish.
 To stop type in 'quit'.